cmjw/CTF_Writeups/OverTheWire/Bandit.md

 Once again we have a bzip2 file to decompress.
 Then an archive to extract.
 Next, a gzip compressed file.

 Finally, the file is in human-readable format, and we have our next key!

+## Level 13

+This time, we are given a private SSH key to use to connect to Level 14.
+We need to configure this private key correctly on our host machine to access the server at bandit13@bandit.labs.overthewire.org.